-Designing parts with threaded inserts or assembly features requires planning for manufacturing and functionality.
+Designing parts with threaded inserts or assembly features requires planning for manufacturing and functionality:

-2. Threaded Inserts (Recommended Method)
+1. Threaded Inserts (Recommended Method)

 Heat-Set Inserts — Design holes 0.1-0.2mm smaller than insert outer diameter.
 Inserts are pressed in with a soldering iron after printing.
+Provides strong, reusable metal threads.
+Best for repeated assembly/disassembly and high-load applications.

 Press-Fit Inserts — Design holes slightly undersized for interference fit.
 Insert pressed in manually or with arbor press.
+Good for lower-load applications and permanent assemblies.

-3. Design Tips for Inserts
+2. Design Tips for Inserts

 Add chamfers to hole openings for easier insertion